source-foundry/ufodiff/README.md

 The command syntax is:

 ```
-ufodiff diffnc [commits:N | branch:X]
+ufodiff diffnc [commits:[N] | branch:[name]]
 ```

-where `N` is an integer value that represents the number of commits in the git commit history to examine and `X` is the name of an existing branch in the git repository.
+where `N` is an integer value that represents the number of commits in the git commit history to examine and `name` is the name of an existing git branch in the repository.
 These are mutually exclusive arguments.

 Examples: